Commercial delivery vans in a row.

 Claims history

-Employee driving record and demographics
+Employee driving records and demographics

 Your employees' driving records will affect your cost of commercial auto insurance.
 An employee with a history of collisions and speeding tickets can mean higher premiums.

-Number of vehicles
+Number of vehicles and types of vehicles

 How can you save money on commercial auto insurance?